 Telephone : 01795 477475 Email : Office

-A lot of students have 90% attendance and they think this is good, their parents also think it is pretty good!
-Unfortunately 90% attendance is the equivalent of one half-day off every week.
+Students who have 90% attendance think this is good – their parents also thing this is good.
+Unfortunately, 90% attendance is the equivalent of one half-day off every week!

-The Westlands School expects every student to have at least 95% attendance.
+Westlands School expects every Student to have at least 96% attendance.
 We want all our young people to achieve their full potential and to progress into their chosen career.
 Barriers such as poor attendance will hinder, delay or stop their progress.

-Please can parents try wherever possible to arranged Doctor or Dentist appointments outside of school time.
+Please can parents try wherever possible to arrange medical appointments outside of school time.
 If this is not possible then please can we request that students do not take the whole day off.
-Students have currently lost 743 days so far this academic year due to hospital, doctor or dentist appointments.
+We will also ask that you provide appointment documentation in order for the absence to be authorised.

 As a school we have a duty to ensure that all students attend regularly so they achieve their full potential.
-The school sets a level of 95% attendance for every student, which is endorsed by the Department for Education, Ofsted and the Local Authority.
+The School sets a level of 96% attendance for every student, which is endorsed by the Department for Education, Ofsted and the Local Authority.

-Parents informing us of absences due to illness does not automatically guarantee it will be authorised this will be determined by the school, depending on current attendance levels and whether medical evidence has been provided.
-We do not require letters from GP’s but any medication packaging or an appointment card from the Dr will be enough.
-We ask where possible that you make Doctor or Dentist appointments after school hours.
+Parents informing us of an absence due to illness does not automatically guarantee the absence will be authorised.
+This will be determined by the school, depending on the current attendance levels and whether medical evidence has been provided.
+We do not require letters from GPs, but any appointment letters and/or cards or prescribed medicine labels will be acceptable.

 A 90% attendance from Yr 7 to 11 is the equivalent of missing...